-North Dakota law enforcement to block pipeline protesters' supplies
+No physical blockade of pipeline protest camp: North Dakota officials

 Thousands of people are protesting at camps located on U.S. Army Corps of Engineers land, north of the Cannonball River in Cannon Ball, North Dakota.
 The Sacred Stone camp, which was the original camp established in April, is south of the river on the Standing Rock Sioux reservation.

-North Dakota officials have issued several requests for additional help from federal law enforcement in light of the demonstrators.
-However, the U.S. Army Corps of Engineers said on Monday that its order to evacuate the primary protest camp - known as Oceti Sakowin - by Dec.
-5 would not include forcibly removing people from the land.

-"Those who remain will be considered unauthorized and may be subject to citation under federal, state, or local laws," the Army Corps said, adding that enforcement of the order was up to local authorities.

-(Writing by Timothy Mclaughlin in Chicago; Additional reporting by David Gaffen in New York; Editing by Matthew Lewis)
+(Writing by Timothy Mclaughlin in Chicago; Additional reporting by David Gaffen and Mica Rosenberg in New York and Ernest Scheyder in Houston; Editing by Matthew Lewis)